Managing Difficult Thoughts

 Though times have changed and our circumstances are not always as dramatic as this scenario, our brains are shaped to help us make quick decisions when we perceive that we need to.

-Quick decisions can cause us to be biased.
+Quick decisions can lead to bias.
 Information from the world around us is often quickly sorted into categories.
 As humans, we use patterns and make generalizations quickly.
 It’s involuntary.
 It’s in our working memory where we track and analyze forming biases.

 Though we cannot immediately change this function in our brain, we can work to make ourselves aware of this function and reconsider our initial conclusions.
 For example, you might meet a person, and they may automatically drop into a category in your mind—you make decisions from that without even realizing it, and those decisions can be and often are wrong.

-When we make ourselves aware of these automatic decisions, we can look at the situation at a deeper level, make sure we have truly considered the facts, ask questions, and then make an informed decision.
+When we make ourselves aware of these automatic decisions, we can look at the situation at a deeper level, ensure we have thoroughly considered the facts, ask questions, and then make an informed decision.

 Have you truly considered the person or the situation as a whole, or did you let your brain categorize something for you as you attempt to move on?